hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 this analysis will be a stepping stone towards that. but for now, we are left with a matrix of common examples from nature:

+(EDIT: the below is probably out of sync with how we see it now. we might want to flip "argument" and "parameter" to see how that looks. anyway, [#ze-060.3] is the current home for the topic of (what we now call) an argument arity of zero or one, which is a sort of edge-arity used only in CLI (typically for `--help`).)

                  an argument arity of zero      an argument arity of one